AleksanderBondar/mdtx-test-mds/graphql-docs/graphql-editor/github-sync.md

 tete
 To connect GraphQL Editor with GitHub you need to authorize the GraphQL Editor app so it can make PRs on your behalf.
 You can do this:

-* During the project creation process
+* During the project creation processfghfghfghfghfgh
 * In **Graph** view by **** clicking the GitHub icon

 ### Schema Sync